Previous names

 Evidence for designs, functions, techniques, processes, styles, customs and habits or uses and associations in relation to events and people.
 How early, intact or rare these features are may impact on significance.

 AMAZON's is one of the last remaining, ocean-going Victorian wooden screw schooners.
 Her hull, of carvel timber construction with wrought iron, bronze bolted strap floors, is still largely original, with only minor reconstruction work carried out.
 She is built of pine on oak frames, and she has an elm keel and teak planking.
 She is copper sheathed, with the sheathing having been replaced in 1999.
 She has two masts and is schooner-rigged with timber spars.
 Her masts and funnel are lowerable.
 A number of deckhouses were added and then removed during the twentieth century.
 AMAZON has not been subject to any major conservation work, although repairs have been made to the counter stern.
-Her original boiler and steam engine were removed in 1937, and a Kelvin R6 120bhp diesel engine installed.
-This was later replaced by a Ford 6 cylinder 120bhp diesel engine.
+Her original boiler and steam engine were removed in 1937, when a diesel engine was installed; this engine had been removed by 1960.
+In 1970 a Perkins S6 100 bhp diesel engine was installed, which was replaced in 1977 with a Ford 6 cylinder 120 bhp unit.
+In 1999 the current Kelvin R6 120 bhp continuous heavy duty marine diesel engine was fitted.

 2. What are the vessel’s associational links for which there is no physical evidence?